 Here’s why you need to be on top of your deadline: If you don’t sign up during those seven months, you may be subject to a permanent surcharge once you do enroll.
 You’ll find more information on sign-up periods in Medicare publications on enrolling in Part B and Part D.

-Part A is free if you qualify for Social Security (even if you have not claimed benefits yet), but Part B carries a premium.
+Part A is free if you qualify for Social Security, even if you have not claimed benefits yet, but Part B carries a premium.
+(In 2020, the standard Part B premium is $144.60 a month; it goes up for beneficiaries with incomes above $87,000 for someone who files an individual tax return and $174,000 for a married couple filing jointly.)
 If you are not yet receiving Social Security benefits, you will have to pay Medicare directly for Part B coverage.
 Once you are collecting Social Security, the premiums will be deducted from your monthly benefit payment.

 If you decide to purchase a Part D prescription-drug plan, it’s best to do so during your initial enrollment period; otherwise you may pay a higher premium, permanently.
 Your Part D provider cannot deny coverage even if you are in poor health or have a preexisting condition.
 You can choose between paying Medicare directly or having Part D costs deducted from your Social Security payment.

 Keep in mind

 - The Medicare eligibility age of 65 no longer coincides with Social Security’s full retirement age (FRA) — the age when you qualify for 100 percent of the Social Security benefit calculated from your lifetime earnings.
 FRA was long set at 65 but was increased to 66 for people born from 1943 to 1954 and is gradually going up to 67.